geoffrich/geoffrich.net/src/index.md

 I blog about web development, focusing on the front end.
 There's always something new for me to learn, and I hope to share that with you too!

-Check out some of my latest writing below!
-If you enjoyed what you read, come say hi on Twitter.
+Check out some of my latest writing below.
+If you enjoy what you read, come say hi on Twitter.